Browser does not support script.

-The EPNS was established in 1923 to conduct a county by county survey of the place-name of England.
-The first county to be surveyed, Buckinghamshire, appeared in 1925.
+The English Place-Name Society (EPNS) was established in 1923 to conduct a county-by-county survey of the place-names of England.
+The first county survey of Buckinghamshire appeared in 1925.

-To date, the Survey has produced 90 volumes, the most recent being The Place-Names of Leicestershire Part VI, which appeared in 2014.
-Almost all counties have been surveyed at least in part and work to complete the Survey is ongoing.
+To date, the Survey has produced 90 volumes, the most recent being The Place-Names of Leicestershire Part VI, published in 2014.
+Almost all English counties have been surveyed at least in part and work to complete the Survey is ongoing.

-The Surveys have been widely used by researches, academics, and those generally interested in the origins, meaning, and significance of English place-name.
+The Survey is used by researchers, academics, and those interested in the origins, meaning, and significance of English place-names.

 For subscription, membership and general enquiries, please contact:

 Mrs Christine HicklingSchool of EnglishThe University of NottinghamNottinghamNG7 2RD